Aditi-Mhatre/Aditi-Mhatre/README.md

-## Hi!
-I'm Aditi 👋
+## Hi!👋

 I'm a Master's student of Computer Science.
 Passionate about all things tech, I love exploring new technologies and applying them to solve complex problems.
-I have a keen interest in AI/ML technologies, particularly in computer vision, natural language processing and generative AI.
+I have a keen interest in AI/ML technologies.